Teaching the Gospel in Your Home

 1-Family Scripture Study–Daily

 Your children can’t know the gospel and gain a testimony of it without hearing about it.
 And they need to hear over and over.
 We are commanded to study the scriptures (see John 5:39).
-Reading with your children gives you the chance to teach the meaning of scriptures and thereby testify of things daily.
+Reading with your children gives you the chance to teach the meaning of the scriptures and thereby testify of things daily.

 To be successful at family scripture study, choose a time of day you know your family can be consistent at it.
 I have written on Family Scripture Study in the past, so read that post for more details on making it work.